Mitral Valve Clinic

 - provision of identified patients with a multi-disciplinary approach to the diagnosis and treatment of mitral valve disease

 - evaluation of the etiology of mitral valve disease

 - generation of research literature regarding mitral disease

 - provision of patients and referring physicians with mitral valve disease education in the areas of effective diagnostic methods and treatment options available

 - identification and targeting of adult patients at risk for and with mitral valve disease

 Comprehensive evaluation of patients with mitral valve disease is a frustrating problem in the practice of cardiology, internal medicine and family practice, as many physicians are not familiar with the scope of this disease.
 The establishment of this program is in keeping with current trends in medical care, which are focusing on timely, effective interdisciplinary approaches to the treatment of systemic diseases.

 The mitral clinic has been established as a one-day service for complete initial patient work-up.
 This approach may be the most effective method for managing mitral disease patients.
 These patients are typically difficult for either primary care or cardiac care specialists to identify, much less be aware of current knowledge or appropriate diagnosis and treatment for these patients.

-The Clinic is coordinated, managed, and supported jointly by the Departments of Surgery and Internal Medicine.
+The Clinic is coordinated, managed, and supported jointly by the Departments of Cardiac Surgery and Internal Medicine.
 The Mitral Clinic provides outpatient support for all non-emergent patients.
 During this visit, patients will have a consultation with the appropriate faculty member and diagnostic tests and procedures will be conducted as required.

 Nationally and internationally recognized University of Michigan Medical School faculty are strongly involved.
-Steven F. Bolling, Professor of Surgery, heads the Mitral Clinic.
+Steven F. Bolling, Professor of Cardiac Surgery, heads the Mitral Clinic.